SHAlockHolmes/SHAlockHolmes/README.md

-- 👋 Hi, I’m @SHAlockHolmes
+- 👋 Hi, I’m @SHAlockHolmes aka Cheryl!
-- 👀 I’m interested in cybersecurity and sometimes graphic design
+- 👀 I’m interested in cybersecurity and graphic design
 - 🌱 I’m currently learning how to work with github :')

 <!---